cesarbahena/quimios-etl/README.md

 # LIMS Sample Tracker ETL

-Clinical laboratory sample tracking system that scrapes data from legacy LIMS web interface and stores it in PostgreSQL database.
+Clinical laboratory sample tracking system that scrapes data from legacy LIMS web interface (ASP.NET) and stores it in PostgreSQL database.

+## Overview

+This ETL pipeline connects to the on-premises LIMS server to extract sample status data and centralize it in a PostgreSQL database.
+The system uses Selenium WebDriver to automate browser interactions with the legacy web interface.

 ## Prerequisites